insected/bobbae_gcp-wiki/MLOps.md

 ### MLflow Projects

 MLflow Projects provide a standard format for packaging reusable data science code.
-Each project is simply a directory with code or a Git repository.
+Each project is a directory with code or a Git repository.

 ### MLflow Models